ejeschke/ginga/doc/manual/canvas.rst

 contains a handle to a canvas and provides a particular view onto that canvas defined by:

-* dimensions of their viewport (typically tied to the height and width of the native widget's window into which the viewer is rendering),
+* dimensions of their viewport (i.e. the height and width of the native widget's window into which the viewer is rendering),
 * scale in X and Y dimensions,
 * a *pan position* linking the center of the viewport to a canvas